drafteq/cyclemarketplacenodeangular/README.md

 Database : Mongoose
 Languages : JavaScript , TypeScript
 ```
-*PS : Projecr created within 3.00 - 4.00 hrs timeframe.
-Project focus was on implementation, logic.
+*Project focus was on implementation, logic.
 No CSS framework has been used here.*

 ## Features :